Uma Thurman: Renewed success with Kill Bill (2003–2005)

 Thurman reunited with Quentin Tarantino for the two-part martial arts action film Kill Bill (2003–2004), portraying assassin Beatrix Kiddo, out for revenge against her former lover.
 Tarantino wrote the part specifically for her.
 He cited Thurman as his muse while writing the film, and gave her joint credit for the character, whom the two conceived on the set of Pulp Fiction from the sole image of a bride covered in blood.
 Thurman's main inspiration for the role was the title character of Coffy (played by Pam Grier) and the character of Gloria Swenson from Gloria (played by Gena Rowlands).
 She said that both of them are "two of the only women I've ever seen be truly women [while] holding a weapon".
 Production was delayed for several months after Thurman became pregnant and Tarantino refused to recast the part.
 The film took nine months to shoot, and was filmed in five different countries.
 The role was also her most demanding, and she spent three months training in martial arts, swordsmanship, and Japanese.
 Kill Bill was originally set to be released as one film, however, due to its long running time, it was ultimately released in two parts.
 Both volumes scored highly with critics and audiences, subsequently developing a cult following.
 Rolling Stone likened Thurman to "an avenging angel out of a 1940s Hollywood melodrama".
 She was nominated for two Golden Globes for both entries, plus three MTV Movie Awards for Best Female Performance and two for Best Fight.

 By 2005, Thurman had a reported asking price of $12.5 million per film.
 Besides the children's film The Naked Brothers Band: The Movie, in which Thurman had a cameo, she had three other major film releases throughout 2005.
 Her first film in the year was the crime-comedy Be Cool, the sequel to 1995's Get Shorty, which reunited her with her Pulp Fiction co-star John Travolta.
 Despite a lukewarm critical reception, the film grossed $95 million.
 She next starred in the romantic comedy Prime with Meryl Streep, playing a divorced and lonesome business-woman who enters a relationship with a much younger man (Bryan Greenberg).
 A modest mainstream success, it eventually grossed $67.9 million internationally.
 In the remake The Producers (her last 2005 film), Thurman played Ulla, a Swedish stage actress hoping to win a part in a new Broadway musical.
-The producers of the film originally planned to have another singer dub in her musical numbers, but Thurman was eager to do her own vocals; she is credited for her songs in the film.
+She is credited for her songs in the film.
 While box office receipts were modest, Thurman garnered acclaim from critics; A. O. Scott of The New York Times stated: "Thurman as a would-be actress is the one bit of genuine radiance in this aggressively and pointlessly shiny, noisy spectacle."